5G-MAG/rt-mbms-mw-android/README.md

 ## Running

-After installing the Media Session Handler application can be started from the Android app selection screen.
+After installing, the MBMS MW Android application can be started from the Android app selection screen.

-As an alternative we can also run the app from the command
-line: `adb shell am start -n com.fivegmag.a5gmsmediasessionhandler/com.fivegmag.a5gmsmediasessionhandler.MainActivity `

 ## Development